Labeling Agent

 You can track the performance of both human labelers and models from the Analytics page.

-From here, you’ll be able to compare IAA scores and other metrics across all labelers — human and model.
+From here, you’ll be able to compare IAA scores and other metrics across all labelers — human and models.

 Best Practices